ibercovich/blog/_posts/2023-11-25-13-business-models.markdown

 - WikiHow
 - Bankrate

+---

 ## Freemium SaaS

 ### Model Overview
-Businesses offer a basic version of their software for free.
-Monetization is achieved by later converting users to a paid model, often within a professional context.
+This business model offers a base-level product or service without cost, with the longer-term goal of converting users to paying customers.
+The model often targets professional or business contexts for upselling.

 ### Key Considerations
-- **Feature Balance**: Challenging to delineate between free and premium offerings without alienating the free user base.
+- **Feature Balance**: Strategically determining which features are free and which are premium to avoid alienating the free user base.
-- **Premium Conversion**: Essential to entice a substantial proportion of users to premium plans.
+- **User Conversion**: Crucial to persuade a significant portion of the user base to adopt paid tiers.
+- **Acquisition Costs**: Striking the right balance between feature offerings and acquisition costs, which are notably low margin in the context of paid user conversion.

 ### Revenue Streams
 - Advertising